endy23/PythonIdeV02/README.md

+# PythonIdeV02
+Python IDE for Android
-Python IDE maked with AndroidIde
+maked with AndroidIde